Cnut: Birth and kingship

-Hardly anything is known for sure of Cnut's life until the year he was part of a Scandinavian force under his father, King Swein, in his invasion of England in summer 1013.
+Hardly anything is known with certainty of Cnut's life until the year he was part of a Scandinavian force under his father, King Swein, in his invasion of England in summer 1013.
 Cnut was likely part of his father's 1003 and 1004 campaigns in England, although the evidence is not firm.
 The 1013 invasion was the climax to a succession of Viking raids spread over a number of decades.
 Following their landing in the Humber, the kingdom fell to the Vikings quickly, and near the end of the year King Æthelred fled to Normandy, leaving Swein Forkbeard in possession of England.
 In the winter, Swein was in the process of consolidating his kingship, with Cnut left in charge of the fleet and the base of the army at Gainsborough in Lincolnshire.

 On the death of Swein Forkbeard after a few months as king, on Candlemas (Sunday 3 February 1014), Harald succeeded him as King of Denmark, while the Vikings and the people of the Danelaw immediately elected Cnut as king in England.
 However, the English nobility took a different view, and the Witenagemot recalled Æthelred from Normandy.
 The restored king swiftly led an army against Cnut, who fled with his army to Denmark, along the way mutilating the hostages they had taken and abandoning them on the beach at Sandwich in Kent.
 Cnut went to Harald and supposedly made the suggestion they might have a joint kingship, although this found no favour with his brother.
 Harald is thought to have offered Cnut command of his forces for another invasion of England, on the condition he did not continue to press his claim.
 In any case, Cnut succeeded in assembling a large fleet with which to launch another invasion.